krenaldi/JS-Closure_Lesson_Plan/README.md

   *  The first is the anonymous function with lexical scope enclosed within the Grouping Operator ().
 This prevents access to variables within the IIFE.
   *  The second part creates the immediately invoked function expression () through which the JavaScript engine will directly interpret the function.

-* Students can learn more about IIFE at https://developer.mozilla.org/en-US/docs/Glossary/IIFE
+* Students can learn more about IIFE at [MDN Docs on IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)

 ### 6. Students Do: Private Methods Created with Closure